Fate-Grand-Automata/FGA/README.md

 This was a great learning experience and something different from your usual Android projects.

 ## How does it work?
-It runs on [Xamarin.Android](https://docs.microsoft.com/en-us/xamarin/android/), uses [OpenCV](https://opencv.org/) for image recognition, uses Android's [Acessibility](https://developer.android.com/guide/topics/ui/accessibility) and [Media Projection](https://developer.android.com/reference/android/media/projection/MediaProjection) APIs.
+This is a native Android app written in Kotlin ~~(formerly [Xamarin.Android](https://docs.microsoft.com/en-us/xamarin/android/))~~ using [OpenCV](https://opencv.org/) for image recognition.
+It uses Android's [Accessibility](https://developer.android.com/guide/topics/ui/accessibility) and [Media Projection](https://developer.android.com/reference/android/media/projection/MediaProjection) APIs.

+We're using OpenCV Android package from: https://github.com/iamareebjamal/opencv-android

 Battery optimizations can screw up the functionality of the app.
 App tries to disable them automatically but you might also have to do that manually.

 The icons are from https://materialdesignicons.com/